 Hello, my name is Canan Marasligil (first name pronounced Janan).

-I am a writer, literary translator, editor, curator and screenwriter based in Amsterdam.
-I work internationally mostly in English, French and Turkish, also in Dutch and Spanish.
+I am a freelance writer, literary translator, editor, curator and consultant based in Amsterdam.
+I work internationally in English, French, Turkish, Dutch and Spanish.

-I currently work in literature and comics, with a strong focus on Turkish contemporary literature and thinking, and comics from countries like Turkey, Algeria and the UK.
 My interest is in challenging official narratives and advocating freedom of expression through a wide range of creative projects and activities, either my own or within organisations sharing this urge.
+I focus on using various media to help cultural institutions and groups to tell their story.

 Twitter is where I am everyday, to write, share, exchange views, learn, read… @ayserin